linode/apl-charts/README.md

 ## Otomi quick start for creating a Redis master-replica cluster

 The `otomi-quickstart-redis` Helm chart can be used to create a Redis master-replica cluster.
-Optionally a Prometheus `PodMonitor` and a `Configmap` (for adding a postgresql dashboard to Grafana) can be created.